Skip to content

 Ball

-The standard table tennis ball is 40mm in diameter, weighs 2.7 grams, and is made of ABS plastic (replacing celluloid since 2014).
-Balls are rated by stars: 3-star balls are the highest quality, used in competition, with the tightest tolerances for roundness, weight, and bounce consistency.
+The standard table tennis ball is 40mm in diameter, weighs 2.
+7 grams, and is made of ABS plastic (replacing celluloid since 2014).
+Stars rate the balls: 3-star balls are the highest quality, used in competition, with the tightest tolerances for roundness, weight, and bounce consistency.
 The official ITTF ball color is white or orange.
 Major ball manufacturers include Butterfly, DHS, Nittaku, and Joola.
 The transition from celluloid to plastic changed the ball's behavior — slightly less spin, more consistent bounce.

 Racket (Paddle/Bat)